DataKinds/datakinds.github.io/_posts/2019-04-05-perl6-is-the-world-s-worst-ml.md

 >
 > > * Between the ability to define expressive grammars, implement custom
 > >   operator syntax, write macros, etc, it feels like you could emulate
-> >   most any paradigm you'd desire inside of Perl 6.
+> >   most any paradigm you'd desire inside of Raku.
 >
 > That's certainly our goal: a language that lets you solve problems
 > the way *you* solve problems.
 >
-> I have a class called "Transparadigm Perl 6" where I show the same
+> I have a class called "Transparadigm Raku" where I show the same
 > solution in a wide range of different paradigms (and in a range of
-> intermixed hybrid paradigms - hence "transparadigm")...all in Perl 6.
+> intermixed hybrid paradigms - hence "transparadigm")...all in Raku.
 >
 > For example:
 > ```